zarf-dev/proposals/0032-support-ipv6/README.md

 The proxy and the registry will connect over mTLS.
 Zarf will create a certificate authority along with a client and server certificate using the authority.
 These certs, including the certificate authority will be created by Zarf.
 Users will be able to specify a path to a custom certificate authority file with the flag `--registry-certificate-authority`.

 When the registry proxy setup is used there will be two new controllers in the cluster.
 One controller will ensure that the registry proxy can startup on new nodes.
 Another controller will automatically rotate the certificates used for mTLS between the registry and proxy.

- using the native [certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) built into Kubernetes and mount them into the proxy and registry.
-Certificates will be signed by the certificate authority (CA) in the cluster, so the host will error when trying to connect to the TLS enabled registry, for example during image pushes, unless the user has configured their host to work with the CAs in their cluster.
-Because of this the port-forward in the cluster will go through the proxy daemonset by default and to avoid TLS.
-To enable signing certificates with the registry over TLS during port forwards, the flag `--enable-port-forward-registry-tls` will be introduced to `zarf init`.

 ### User Stories (Optional)